 Your spouse will receive the entirety of your estate.

 Unmarried with children (or later issue)

-Your children will receive your entire estate when they reach the age of 18.
+Your children (or later issue) will receive your entire estate when they reach the age of 18.
 If you have more than one child, the estate will be divided in equal shares.